-What happens when you don’t have access to a gym and you want to train legs?
+What happens when you don’t have access to a gym and you want to train your legs?
 No problem, the pistol squat is your answer.
-Whether you’re an at home workouts kind of person or someone who simply loves bodyweight training and calisthenics, the pistol squat delivers a lot of benefits and humbles even the best squatters.
+Whether you’re an at-home workout kind of person or someone who simply loves bodyweight training and callisthenics, the pistol squat delivers a lot of benefits and humbles even the best squatters.

 Why are pistol squats so hard?